easystats/performance/README.md

-Similar to r-squared, the ICC provides information on the explained variance and can be interpreted as “the proportion of the variance explained by the grouping structure in the population” (*Hox 2010: 15*).
+Similar to r-squared, the ICC provides information on the explained variance and can be interpreted as “the proportion of the variance explained by the grouping structure in the population” (Hox 2010).

 `icc()` calculates the ICC for various mixed model objects, including `stanreg` models.